 Cut Monthly Expenses

-To give myself a little extra self care cash I cut my monthly expenses.
-I cancelled my Ipsy, Spotify and HBO subscriptions and started using the free version of Amazon Music (you can use a lot of the Amazon Music features free with an Amazon Prime subscription).
+I canceled my Ipsy, Spotify and HBO subscriptions and started using the free version of Amazon Music (you can use a lot of the Amazon Music features free with an Amazon Prime subscription).

 Get a Side Hustle

 If you have some extra time, find a side hustle to make some extra money.
 You could try picking up some extra work by babysitting or dog walking.

 If you are interested in building a blog into a side-hustle check out my

 I used to find babysitting gigs on care.com.
 If you want the easiest side job ever try out SwagBucks.

 I use it to fill out online surveys while I’m watching TV at night.
 This isn’t high paying work but it makes me feel productive during a Netflix marathon.